 About the Retreat Center

-These days hundreds of people have the opportunity each year to spend time at Tara Mandala by attending one of the many residential retreats that are offered from mid-April to mid-October, by volunteering and becoming long-term residents, and by spending time in personal solo retreat in one of the many cabins that make this center a unique destination for dedicated Buddhist practitioners seeking the support and space to deepen their contemplative practice.
+These days hundreds of people have the opportunity each year to spend time at Tara Mandala.
+Most attend one of the many residential retreats that are offered from mid-April to mid-October, some are short-term volunteers, or long-term residents, while others spend time in personal solo retreats in one of the many cabins tucked away in the mountains.
 Our retreat center carries a deep continuing traditional Tibetan Buddhist practice combined with Lama Tsultrim’s thorough understanding and voice of the sacred feminine.
 It is the result of a precious vision by Lama Tsultrim and the support and encouragement of practitioners that throughout the decades have allowed it to become a unique place for study, personal growth and spiritual practice.

 While in Manali, India in 1972, Lama Tsultrim had a vision: the creation of a western retreat center where meditation could be practiced as it had been in Tibet.
 She envisioned a place that would explore the interface between Western psychology and Buddhism.
 On September 18, 1993, following these dreams and visions, she and her husband, David Petit, found the beautiful 700 acres of rolling hills, flowering meadows and forests in Colorado that have since become the Tara Mandala Retreat Center.

 In June 1994, Lama Tsultrim and David moved to the land with a group of supporters and began holding retreats.
 Soon after, retreat cabins were built and they began to host visiting teachers.
-In 1999, the first stupa on the land was consecrated by Chogyal Namkhai Norbu Rinpoche, dedicated to Nyala Pema Duddul, a great Dzogchen master.
+In 1999, the stupa on the land was consecrated by Chogyal Namkhai Norbu Rinpoche, dedicated to Nyala Pema Duddul, a great Dzogchen master.

 Between 2005 to 2008, three new buildings were completed: the Community Building, which houses the kitchen, dining room, offices, store, and bathing facilities; Prajna Residence Hall, which houses forty people in spacious sunlit dormitory rooms; and the extraordinary three-story Trikaya Tara Temple.